Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Evolution of Policy and Regulatory Frameworks

-Poland’s CCS/CCUS framework has evolved over two decades, transitioning from legal foundations to practical strategies towards pilot and eventually large-scale projects in the years to come, driven by EU imperatives and national decarbonization goals.
+Poland’s CCS/CCUS framework has evolved over the past two decades, transitioning from legal foundations to practical strategies, culminating in pilot and eventually large-scale projects in the years to come, driven by EU imperatives and national decarbonization goals.
 This evolution, marked by legal, strategic, funding, and project milestones, is illustrated in Figure~\ref{fig:F3_ccstimeline}.

 \paragraph{2008--2014: Establishing Legal and Geological Foundations} Poland’s CCS/CCUS journey began with its 2003 ratification of the Kyoto Protocol, which emphasized innovative emission reduction technologies \cite{szymczyk2006problemy}.
 In 2007, Poland joined the EU CCS demonstration program, launching the Bełchatów CCS project for its largest coal plant, funded by the European Energy Programme for Recovery (EEPR).
 The project was abandoned in 2013 due to local opposition, economic concerns, and legal uncertainties over offshore storage \cite{gibbins2008preparing, pyc2008aspekty}.
 In 2008, the EU CCS Directive 2009/31/EC prompted Poland to transpose its provisions into national law by 2010 through amendments to the Geological and Mining Law \cite{EU_CCS_Directive_2009}.
 The 2011 CCS Act clarified exploration and storage licensing procedures and introduced environmental impact assessment requirements.
 By 2014, geological surveys by the Polish Geological Institute and international partners estimated significant CO\textsubscript{2} storage capacity in deep saline aquifers and in the Baltic Sea basin, integrating CCS into the National Program for the Reduction of Greenhouse Gases \cite{wojcicki2014assessment, anthonsen2014screening, DzU2015_2273}.
 These measures established the legal and geological foundation for CCS/CCUS development, but subsequent disruptions significantly hindered progress.